-To configure Oracle HTML DB, you must install the Oracle HTML DB database objects in an Oracle Database.
-The database that you choose must be a release 9.2.0.3 or later database.
-If you plan to use the 10g release of Oracle HTTP Server, then Oracle Universal Installer automatically creates a database access descriptor (DAD) in the mod_plsql configuration file and directory aliases in the Oracle HTTP Server configuration file, based on the information that you enter during installation.
+To configure Oracle HTML DB, you must install the Oracle HTML DB database objects in a release 9.2.0.3 or later release of Oracle Database.
+If you plan to use the 10g release of Oracle HTTP Server, then based on the information that you specify during installation, Oracle Universal Installer automatically creates a database access descriptor (DAD) in the mod_plsql configuration file and directory aliases in httpd.conf, the Oracle HTTP Server configuration file.

-TABLESPACE Name
+Tablespace Name

-Enter the name of the tablespace where you want to load the Oracle HTML DB database objects, or accept the default (SYSAUX).
+Enter the name of the tablespace in which you want to load the Oracle HTML DB database objects, or accept the default (SYSAUX).